 Graphic Design I created for a boardgame, Tomb of the Dread Lords, by Maciej Kozlowski.
-The finished version will be publicly available in the near future.

 - Create a minimalist and elegant design for the game to mirror the game’s simple and elegant mechanics.

 - Just enough theme to spark the imagination without dictating the specifics.

 - Improve usability.
 Include as much gameplay information on the relevant components as possible to minimise the need to refer to the rules during play.

 - Optimise layout to create as few pages as possible for economical printing.

 - Page size optimised for printing around the world (A4 and Letter sizes).

 - A simple and elegant dungeon tile design that hints at the elegance of TSR’s blue Dungeons & Dragons maps of old.